younghhk/expectedCases/README.md

 ## expectedCases

-Project expected cancer cases for a cohort using age-specific incidence and mortality rates.
-The package expands 5-year age-band counts to single-year ages, applies sex-specific rates, and simulates annual aging, incidence, and all-cause mortality.
+This code projects expected cancer cases for a prospective cohort study using age-specific incidence and mortality rates.
+The package expands age-band counts (e.g., 30-34, 35-39, 40-44, etc years old) to single-year ages, applies sex-specific incidence and mortality rates, and simulates annual aging, cancer incidence, and all-cause mortality.

 This repository is currently restricted to authorized collaborators until the program is fully verified.